Generative multi-scale modeling via spatial autoregressive transport maps: Introduction

-An example of low-fidelity models are global circulation models (GCMs), which can be run forward to produce samples of both short-term forecasts (e.g., hours to weeks) and long-term projections of potential future climates.
-GCMs are too spatially coarse to resolve many fine-scale climate processes with crucial impacts.
-Hence, they must be connected to higher-fidelity features, including those produced by regional forecast or climate models or other fine-scale numerical models \citep{mearns2009,mearns2017}, or to remote-sensing or in-situ observational data.
-Dynamical downscaling of coarse models \citep[e.g.,][]{giorgi1989, coppola2021, giorgi2023} using regional climate models (RCMs) requires considerable computational resources.
+Spatial fields in the Earth and environmental sciences are often available from multiple sources with varying resolutions, reliabilities, and physical variables.
+A primary example involves climate data: Global circulation models (GCMs) provide projections of future climates but are often too spatially coarse to resolve fine-scale processes with crucial local impacts \citep[e.g.][]{Mearns2009}.
+Dynamical downscaling of these coarse models using regional climate models (RCMs) provides high-resolution details but is computationally expensive \citep{giorgi1989, coppola2021, giorgi2023}.
 Figure \ref{fig:anomalies_samples} shows samples of GCM-RCM pairs.